garyongguanjie/Full-Adder-Tester/README.md

-# Full-Adder-Tester
+# SUTD 50.002 Mini Hardware Project Full-Adder-Tester
-Using MOJO FPGA to test a full adder
+Using Mojo FPGA to test functionality of full adder